HestiMae/pollinators-paradise/README.md

 If you're extra worried about bee welfare, [feed the bees](https://modrinth.com/mod/feed-the-bees) prevents stinger death altogether and adds direct healing via sugar.

+Beacon bases can also be made from copper blocks and waxed copper blocks - so get pollinating!

 ---

 ### Afterword